 Slightly further west along the northern coast, you will come to the town of Roda, perhaps the most well known of the cluster of towns in the area.

 It is known due to the fact that it has remained largely unaltered through the years, retaining its traditional appeal of a small Greek fishing village.
 This has drawn people to the region who want to experience what life on the island is truly like, with no tourist modifications to distort their experience.

-In everything from the shops and restaurants to accommodation, the feel here is distinctly local, allowing you to fully embrace the culture.
-It is also located near the highest point on the island, providing stunning views of both the ocean and of Corfu itself.
+In everything from the shops and restaurants to accommodation options, the feel here is distinctly local, allowing you to fully embrace the culture.
+It is also located near the highest point on the island, providing fantastic views of both the ocean and of Corfu itself.

-The area also features shallow waters and one of the longest sand and shingle beaches on the island, making it perfect for those who enjoy long walks along the seafront, as well as small children and novice swimmers, who want to safely enjoy the water.
+The area also features shallow waters and one of Corfu’s longest Blue Flag shingle and sandy beaches, making it perfect for those who enjoy long walks along the seafront, as well as small children and novice swimmers, who want to safely enjoy the water.

 While it is an area largely popular with older visitors, looking to take advantage of the slower pace, it does still have some opportunities to liven things up as well, most notably with the boat rental companies that will let you hire your own vehicle and race it around on the waves for an afternoon.